neyneyalldayday/readMe-generator/README.md

 ## Description

-a program that will create a read me file for you
+a program that will write a professional read me for you

 ## Table of Contents